NJUVISION/PCGCv2/README.md

 ## News

 - 2021.11.23 We proposed a better and unified PCGC framework based on PCGCv2, named **SparsePCGC**.
 It can support both **lossless** and lossy compression, as well as dense point clouds (e.g., 8iVFB) and sparse **LiDAR** point clouds (e.g., Ford).
 Here is the links: [paper](https://arxiv.org/abs/2111.10633) [code](https://github.com/NJUVISION/SparsePCGC)
 - 2021.7.28 We have simplified the code, and use torchac to replace tensorflow-compression for arithmetic coding in the updated version.
-And the old version can be found [here](https://box.nju.edu.cn/f/60f21e96bdbe4e4d8208/).
 - 2021.2.25 We have updated MinkowskiEngine to v0.5.
 The bug on GPU is fixed.
 And the encoding and decoding runtime is reduced.
 - 2021.1.1 Our paper has been accepted by **DCC2021**! [[paper](https://arxiv.org/abs/2011.03799)]  [[presentation](https://sigport.org/documents/multiscale-point-cloud-geometry-compression)]